patchlevel/event-sourcing/docs/pages/aggregate.md

 }
 ```

+Now you can pass the `SystemClock` to determine the current time.
-This gives you the option of implementing the clock, e.g. use the FrozenClock to always get the same time.
+Or for test purposes the `FrozenClock`, which always returns the same time.

 !!! note